protyposis/MediaPlayer-Extended/README.md

 The [JCenter](https://bintray.com/bintray/jcenter) Maven repository contains release builds of the library, usage is similar to any other Maven dependency:

-**JCenter currently does not resolve the packages of version 3.0.0, please use the old version 2.2.3 (which is functionally equivalent to 3.0.0) in the meantime.**

     repositories {
         ...
         jcenter()